slonkazoid/bingus-blog/README.md

 title = "bingus-blog"  # title of the website description = "blazingly fast markdown blog software written in rust memory safe" # description of the website raw_access = true      # allow users to see the raw markdown of a post

+[rss]
+enable = false         # serve an rss field under /feed.xml
+                       # this may be a bit resource intensive
+link = "https://..."   # public url of the blog, required if rss is enabled

 [dirs]
 posts = "posts"        # where posts are stored